SAP Security is a concept that can and will be defined in many ways.

 Make sure there is a swift process that creates users when needed and removes them when idle.

-SAP Security is all about authorization object and their values combined in single (master) roles, derived roles and composite roles.
-Its purpose is to make sure that users are properly equipped to executed their job.
+SAP Security is all about authorization objects and their values combined in single (master) roles, derived roles and composite roles.
+Its purpose is to make sure that users are properly equipped to execute their job.

 ‘Segregation of Duties’

 The main purpose of SAP Security is that we make sure there is a rule set that is aligned with our business risks and that we control all SoD’s in our active user community.

 Getting the application secured through timely updates and by optimizing system parameters, client settings, password rules, access lists, logging & monitoring is of the utmost importance.